-Since mankind uttered its first words, we have been developing ways to communicate.
-Fire beacons and smoke signals have evolved to string and soup cans.
-Now we use VOIP and smart phones to talk to anyone at any time..
+Since mankind uttered its first words we have been developing ways to communicate.
+Smoke signals evolved to string and soup cans which lead us to VOIP (voice over internet protocol) and the smart phone.

 Telephones/Land Lines have died.

 At the end of 2015 – cell phone only households took over and has not stopped.
 As of 2019, cell phone only homes capture 59.2% in the US.

 Digital systems replace standard lines and mobile phones use cellular data channels.
 At the end of 2018 76.6 million residential and 41.6 million business use VOIP based telephony.
 95% of Americans have a cell phone – smartphones account for 77% of that. (statista)

 Nearly three-quarters of U.S. adults now own desktop or laptop computers, while roughly half now own tablet computers and roughly half own e-reader devices.
 Since the global pandemic of 2020 communicating with our phones and computers has made it easy to see and speak to our friends and families if they are next door or around the globe.